 2. Leadership abhors a vacuum

 When leaders do not lead, someone or something will lead in their place.
-Jacob was absent in leadership, he was asleep at the wheel and his sons took over and did what they thought was right – good intentions, bad results.
+Jacob was absent in leadership, he was asleep at the wheel and his sons took over and did what they thought was right.
+Their actions simply caused more problems.

 If leaders in the church do not lead in a pro-active way, then someone or something else will take over: